multividas/engineering-multividas/posts/ansible-playbooks.md

 - `tasks:`: Defines the tasks to be performed on the hosts.

   - `name: update repository index`: Describes the task.
+  - `tags: always`: This tag ensures the task is always executed, even if the playbook is run with specific tags.
   - `apt:`: Uses the Ansible apt module to manage packages on Debian/Ubuntu systems.
       - `update_cache: yes`: Updates the package repository cache.